ComradeNiobe/project-alice-distrobox/README.md

 ## Releases?

 In theory, Alice builds compiled inside the container should be cross-compatible with other users containers as well, although this is something I haven't tested.
-In case you want to try this out, I've attached my Release build of AliceIncremental (main branch, commit `401c2b0`).
+In case you want to try this out, I've attached my build in releases (main branch, commit `401c2b0`, Release build + clang18).
 Follow all instructions up to step #4, extract the archive to your `v2` directory, then run `launch.elv`.